BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/5-tuning.md

 In modern times, 12-TET is usually tuned relative to a standard pitch of 440 Hz, called A440.
 Note A is tuned to 440 hertz, and all other notes are defined as some multiple of semitones apart from it, either higher or lower in frequency.
-However, the standard pitch has sometimes been 440 Hz, and there is still a lot of dispute and discussion.
+However, the standard pitch has not always been 440 Hz, and there is still a lot of dispute and discussion.
 This development is comparatively recent in the musical community, and the agreement is still fragile among musicians {cite}`loy:2006`.

 The significant advantage of an equal system is that we can change the key of a piece without re-tuning the instrument.